manaschaturvedi/TeamTechTitans-Katas2024/ADRs/006-notification-medium.md

 Accepted

 ## Context:
-The context for this decision is to define the notification channels or mediums for sending alerts and notifications to owners in the Fish Watch system, considering both online and offline scenarios where internet connectivity may be limited or unavailable.
+The context for this decision is to define the notification channels or mediums for sending alerts and notifications to owners in the Fishy Watch system, considering both online and offline scenarios where internet connectivity may be limited or unavailable.

 ## Decision:
-After analyzing the requirements and considerations, we have defined the following notification channels for Fish Watch, including options for scenarios with and without internet connectivity:
+After analyzing the requirements and considerations, we have defined the following notification channels for Fishy Watch, including options for scenarios with and without internet connectivity:

 ### Notification Channels:
 1. **Email Notifications**: